 Diversity is an essential element of our global commitment at the Harvard T.H.
 Chan School of Public Health.
 The school’s wide-ranging research, multidisciplinary education, and translation of health knowledge affect individuals, communities, and nations around the world.
-Our school is strengthened by our diverse, cross-cultural community of students, faculty, and staff, who bring a multiplicity of voices and viewpoints to our shared endeavors.
+Our school is strengthened by our diverse, cross-cultural community of students, faculty, postdoctoral fellows, researchers and staff, who bring a multiplicity of voices and viewpoints to our shared endeavors.

 The School is committed to providing safe and supportive opportunities for members of all groups within our learning, working, researching, and teaching communities.
-Only with a thoroughly inclusive community, we believe, can the school continue to fulfill its mission of educational excellence and lead global efforts that advance the health and well being of populations worldwide.
+Only with a thoroughly inclusive community, we believe, can the school continue to fulfill its mission of educational excellence and lead global efforts that advance the health and well-being of populations worldwide.